 Houston, we’ve got a problem.
-There’s life on the moon, and it ain’t moon maidens in diaphanous gowns.
+There’s life on the moon, and it ain’t lunar maidens in diaphanous gowns.

 Buckle up for another found-footage adventure, this one finding its way back to Earth from the cold embrace of space.
 Apollo 18 reveals classified information about a secret moon landing in 1969 that was completely on the down low from the American public.

 Mission Commander Nathan Walker (Lloyd Owen), Captain Ben Anderson (Warren Christie), and Lieutenant Commander John Grey (Ryan Robbins) are dispatched to the moon under the direction of the Department of Defense, to set up a monitoring device to keep tabs on the Russians.